Skip to main content

 SUM(unit_price * quantity) / COUNT(DISTINCT order_id) as avg_order_value

-FROM demo_order_details
+FROM demo.order_details

 GROUP BY date, category